 Partnerships and Community Engagement provides guidance for developing ethical partnerships, particularly with Indigenous communities, and navigating disagreements or challenges in the community without backtracking on your DEI values.

 Accountability provides grounding frameworks so organizations don’t back down from their DEI commitments and goals—especially when there are challenges, consensus is elusive, or a repair needs to be made.
 Accountability ensures that you are resilient and continue moving your organization holistically forward in activating your DEI values to foster a healthy world for all.

-Special Topics in Diversity, Equity, and Inclusion offers additional resources for your organization on a variety of special topics.
+Special Topics in Diversity, Equity, and Inclusion offers additional resources and activities for your organization on a variety of special topics.

 Executive Directors rarely, and sometimes never, receive effective feedback (and often the feedback they do get does more damage than good).
-Annual evaluation of the ED is perhaps the Board of Director’s most critical tool in monitoring and ensuring the overall performance of a non-profit.
-ED evaluations are also one of the Board’s key responsibilities […]
+Annual evaluation of the ED is perhaps the Board […]

 This toolkit reviews the “Why” of Shared Allocations in your expense reporting and offers simple methods of adding them into your financial measurements to show the true costs of your programs.

 This toolkit provides a framework of five core elements of management, systems, and behaviors to develop a culture of feedback in your organization, and practical tools for delegating and decision making that help create transparency and clarity within your organization.

 Developing your organization’s strategic plan can be the most valuable investment of time and energy your group ever makes.
 This toolkit guides you through the planning, design, and implementation process for your personalized strategic plan.